 Benin Country Report

-Benin welcomes foreign investment without restrictions on any particular country.
-Its infrastructure is centred on the economic capital, Cotonou, where the international seaport and airport are located, although President Talon's 'Revealing Benin' programme aims to expand this.
+Benin's infrastructure is centred on the economic capital, Cotonou, where the international seaport and airport are located, although President Talon's 'Revealing Benin' programme aims to expand this.
 Container traffic is expected to reach one million TEU by 2030.
 Talon's privatisation process is gaining traction, but he faces strong opposition protests, particularly from Cotonou port workers, which heighten disruption risks to cargo movements.
-Companies operating in the country face several operational difficulties, including corruption and regular strike action.
+Nigeria's closure of the border in October 2019 poses obstacles to traffic at the Seme-Krake crossing point.
+From 27 March 2020, this crossing point closed as part of COVID-19 restriction measures which, since April, have also entailed strictly forbidding all border crossings to Nigeria from the Plateau region.

-Interstate war risk is low given Benin's preference for negotiated settlements over border disputes and it security co-operation with neighbours.
-Sporadic and localised cross-border skirmishes with mainly Nigerian communities and traders do occur but are unlikely to degenerate into inter-state military confrontations, particularly as Benin relies on Nigeria for gas supplies.
+Interstate war risk is low given Benin's preference for negotiated settlements over border disputes and its security co-operation with neighbours.
+Sporadic and localised cross-border skirmishes with mainly Nigerian communities and traders do occur but are unlikely to degenerate into military confrontations.
 Oil and gas resources along the maritime border do not increase war risks, as the countries have agreed to jointly exploit the resources.
-Despite protests against President Talon's privatisation policies, all-out civil war is unlikely.
+Despite protests against President Talon's privatisation and political direction, all-out civil war is unlikely as security forces will strongly repel large demonstrations.